SarahZimmermann-Schmutzler/hydralein/README.md

 ## Getting Started
 0) <a href="https://docs.github.com/de/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo">Fork</a> the project to your namespace, if you want to make changes or open a <a href="https://docs.github.com/de/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests">Pull Request</a>.
-1) <a href="https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository">Clone</a> the project to your platform.
+1) <a href="https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository">Clone</a> the project to your platform if you just want to use the program.
 2) Install the dependencies.
 In this case it's just **Paramiko**.
 You can install it across platforms with **Pip**:
     `pip install paramiko`